If you are a parent, chances are by now you may have heard of Gentle Parenting.

 Yelling and screaming do not solve the problem they only teach the child, that he can’t voice his opinions or feelings lest it anger/hurt your feelings.

 Toddlers have not yet developed their brains, so many actions that sound reasonable to you may still be a task for their young brains to comprehend.
-Check your child’s readiness skills per age and then realign your expectations.
-Losing temper on actions that the child is clearly not developmentally ready for is a big waste of time and energy for everyone involved.
+Check your child’s readiness for skills per age and then realign your expectations.
+Losing your temper on actions that the child is clearly not developmentally ready for is a big waste of time and energy for everyone involved.

 For example; If you are expecting mess-free meal times below the age of 3, you may be asking too much from your child.
 Instead, you may need to figure out ways to reduce dinner time messes and provide the child with shorter, easier instructions to understand.